Friday, February 21, 2025

 Display

-Also you don’t have to worry about 240Hz displays or even 144Hz displays (in some cases) because you won’t be hitting such high framerates especially at high settings.
+Also, you don’t have to worry about 240Hz displays or even 144Hz displays (in some cases) because you won’t be hitting such high framerates, especially at high settings.

 Top 5 Best Laptops for Call of Duty

-Most of these laptops have high end GPUs, they’re aimed for COMPETITIVE gaming with Modern Warfare III and Warzone.
-I recommend you check laptop #3 and #4 BEFORE you check #1 and #2 because they’re NOW selling for about the same price yet deliving significantly better performance.
+I recommend checking laptop #3 and #4 first before looking at #1 and #2 because they are now selling for about the same price while delivering significantly better performance.

-The last laptop on the list has a 3050Ti and is the cheapest (around 650 dollars), it is the BARE minimum to have fun with Warzone ONLY.
+The last laptop on the list has a 3050 Ti and is the cheapest option (~$650).
+It’s the bare minimum for Warzone only if you just want to have fun.

 1. ASUS TUF A17